Exotic t-structures and actions of quantum affine algebras

 \subsection{Quantum affine algebra actions}

-We refer to Section \ref{sec:action} for the precise definition of a categorical $\hgl_n$ action.
-One of the main results of this paper, Theorems \ref{thm:sym:main} and \ref{thm:skew:main}, explains how one can use a categorical $\hgl_n$ action to construct ``exotic'' t-structures.
-More precisely, suppose we start start with a (level zero) $\hgl_n$ action on a graded triangulated category
+We refer to Section \ref{sec:action} for the precise definition of a categorical $U_q(L\gl_n)$ action.
+One of the main results of this paper, Theorems \ref{thm:sym:main} and \ref{thm:skew:main}, explains how one can use an action of $U_q(L\gl_n)$ to construct ``exotic'' t-structures.
+More precisely, suppose we start start with an action of $U_q(L\gl_n)$ on a graded triangulated category

-where the grading shift $\la 1 \ra$ acts as an ``internal'' shift $\{1\}$ (rather than a cohomological shift $[1]$).
-Then, having fixed a t-structure on the highest weight category $\tK(\eta)$ where $\eta = (0,\dots,0,N)$, Theorem \ref{thm:sym:main} says that under some mild assumption on the t-structure on $\tK(\eta)$, there exists a unique t-structure on $\oplus_{\uk} \tK(\uk)$ such that \begin{enumerate} \item it matches the chosen t-structure on $\tK(\eta)$ and \item the generators $\{\E_i,\F_i: i \in \hI\}$ of $\hgl_n$ act by t-exact functors. \end{enumerate} Then Theorem \ref{thm:skew:main} explains what to do if we have an action on a graded triangulated category $\K = \oplus_{\uk} \K(\uk)$ where the shift $\la 1 \ra$ acts as a cohomological shift.
+where multiplication of $q$ acts as an ``internal'' shift $\{1\}$ (rather than a cohomological shift $[1]$).
+Then, having fixed a t-structure on the highest weight category $\tK(\eta)$ where $\eta = (0,\dots,0,N)$, Theorem \ref{thm:sym:main} says that under some mild assumption on the t-structure on $\tK(\eta)$, there exists a unique t-structure on $\oplus_{\uk} \tK(\uk)$ such that \begin{enumerate} \item it matches the chosen t-structure on $\tK(\eta)$ and \item the generators $\{\E_i,\F_i: i \in \hI\}$ of $U_q(L\gl_n)$ act by t-exact functors. \end{enumerate} Then Theorem \ref{thm:skew:main} explains what to do if we have an action on a graded triangulated category $\K = \oplus_{\uk} \K(\uk)$ where $q$ acts as a {\it{cohomological}} shift.

 We can apply these results to our convolution varieties as follows.
 First we consider certain varieties $\bY(\uk)$, which are analogous to $Y(\uk)$, but occur in the geometry of the Beilinson--Drinfeld Grassmannian rather than the affine Grassmannian.
-In \cite{CK4} a loop $\gl_n$ (denoted $L\gl_n$) action on $\oplus_\uk D(\bY(\uk))$ is constructed where the shift $\la 1 \ra$ acts as a $\C^\times$-equivariance shift $\{1\}$.
-This allows us to apply Theorem \ref{thm:sym:main} with $\tK(\uk) := D(\bY(\uk))$ to obtain exotic t-structures on $\oplus_{\uk} D(\bY(\uk))$ (c.f.
-Theorem \ref{thm:sym-app}).
+In \cite{CK4} an action of $U_q(L\gl_n)$ on $\oplus_\uk D(\bY(\uk))$ is constructed where $q$ acts as a $\C^\times$-equivariance shift $\{1\}$.
+This allows us to apply Theorem \ref{thm:sym:main} with $\tK(\uk) := D(\bY(\uk))$ to obtain exotic t-structures on $\oplus_{\uk} D(\bY(\uk))$ (cf. Theorem \ref{thm:sym-app}).